CityPulse/EventReportApp/README.md

 ## Contributers
 The Event Reporting App has been developed as part of the EU project CityPulse.
-The consortium member University of Applied Sciences provided the main contributions for this application.
+The consortium member University of Applied Sciences Osnabrück provided the main contributions for this application.